DaJunti/BabyStepper/README.md

 Sorry if anything is incorrect, i'm no professional, but the result did work for me.

+I wanted to start Astrophotography but i do not have the Money for those 300-600€ mounts which dont event fit my needs perfectly so i started desiging my own one.
+I spent roughtly 70€ for my Setup.
+This is what i came up with.

 A single Axis, wich is driven by a high precision planetary geared Nema 17, compensates the Rotation of the Earth, when correct aligned.
 The Brain of the Mount is a ESP32, operating an A4988 driver.
 This is set to 1/16 Stepping The gearratio is 1/30/30 with 1/16 Stepping, this equals to 2.880.000 Steps/Revolution or 8.000 Steps/°Deg.